awsdocs/aws-lambda-developer-guide/doc_source/configuration-filesystem.md

 You must add the `DependsOn` to ensure that the mount targets are fully created before the Lambda runs for the first time\.

 For the AWS CloudFormation `AWS::Lambda::Function` type, the property name and fields are the same\.
 For more information, see [Using AWS Lambda with AWS CloudFormation](services-cloudformation.md)\.

+## Sample applications<a name="configuration-filesystem-samples"></a>

+The GitHub repository for this guide includes a sample application that demonstrates the use of Amazon EFS with a Lambda function\.
++ [efs\-nodejs](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/efs-nodejs) – A function that uses an Amazon EFS file system in a Amazon VPC\.
+This sample includes a VPC, file system, mount targets, and access point configured for use with Lambda\.